osg-htc/docs/docs/security/tokens/using-tokens.md

 1. Add `https://demo.scitokens.org` (and subject if appropriate) to your service's configuration to authenticate your new test token

+    !!! danger "Remove test mappings"
+        After completing testing, remove any test `demo.scitokens.org` mappings that you have added as anyone is capable of creating a demo SciToken.

 Troubleshooting Tokens
 ----------------------